chisel/fluorite/docs/src/contents/rest-api-1.3.0.md

-REST APIs can be documented using JSON/YAML files.
+REST APIs can be documented using JSON files.
 You can include these files in the `blueprint` of the `flconfig.json` just like the Markdown files.

-A REST API documentation file may have the following properties:
+A REST API documentation JSON file may have the following properties:

   - **title**: The endpoint's title.
   - **description**: The endpoint's description.